casey/just/README.md

   Write-Host "Hello, world!"
 ```

+See [powershell.just](https://github.com/casey/just/blob/master/examples/powershell.just) for a justfile that uses PowerShell on all platforms.

 ##### Windows PowerShell

 *`set windows-powershell` uses the legacy `powershell.exe` binary, and is no longer recommended.
 See the `windows-shell` setting above for a more flexible way to control which shell is used on Windows.*